developmentseed/census-tracts/README.md

 ![](http://i.imgur.com/2mBj9QK.png)

 These files are then referenced in `site.js` when a user clicks on the map, to pull the appropriate 2000 tracts that appear under the 2010 tracts.

-See inline comments in `process.py` and `script.js` to understand functionality.
+See inline comments in [script.js](https://github.com/developmentseed/census-tracts/blob/gh-pages/script.js#L77).

 ## TopoJSON